toadle/selectbf/res/doc/README.txt

 let me know, we'll track down those stupid little glitches.
 Perhaps even some FTP-issues are gone now, cause I added a new FTP-library version.
 I cannot test that, so plz give me feedback how the outcome is for you guys!
-Addiotinally I have added PHP-output caching to select(bf).
+Additionally I have added PHP-output caching to select(bf).
 For all of you guys out there, who have CPU-trouble during database-requests.
-Sadly this means A LITTLE(!) more configuration work for you to do, but believe me, I tried that today, the outcome is really good.
+Sadly this means A LITTLE(!) more configuration work for you to do, but believe me, I tried that today, the outcome is really good (also, there are defaults in place, which should work from the start).
+The default caching time of the stats is 15 minutes.
+Therefore new data will NOT pop up immidiately.
+But you can disable caching completely through the config.
+See below.

 1.What you need to run this thing